rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: Particulars: The placement indicator is leading keyword.

 MM: The presence of a leading static keyword means "put it on the constructor object."
 The presence of an initial "own" keyword means "put it on the instance object."
-I've gotten push-back on the "own keyword, but it needs ot not be "private or "public" since that's the kind of sematics we are trying to break up into these combinations.
+I've gotten push-back on the "own" keyword, but it needs to not be "private" or "public" since that's the kind of sematics we are trying to break up into these combinations.

-MS: Is static own a syntax error?
+MS: Is "static own" a syntax error?

 MM: Yes.

-YK: Is that an orthagonality violation? (making speciic rules about "static" and "own")
+YK: Is that an orthogonality violation? (making speciic rules about "static" and "own")

-YK: You don't tke the Smalltallk perspective that "static" is just a meta object?
+YK: You don't take the Smalltalk perspective that "static" is just a meta object?

 MM: No. It's too late for that in JS.